 Just as Darcy's Law governs the flow of groundwater, it also controls the movement of LNAPL, however, the LNAPL and groundwater co-exist and share pores, so we are not just dealing with characterizing the flow of a single fluid.
-As will be subsequently shown on slides, Darcy's Law is applicable to each fluid independently, with some subtle but important differences.
+As will be subsequently shown on slides, Darcy's Law is applicable to each fluid independently.

 This slide begins with the simple Darcy's Law for fluid flow for both water and LNAPL in equations 1 and 2.
 For LNAPL, the specific discharge, q subscript o, is a function of the LNAPL conductivity and LNAPL gradient.
 Equations 3 and 4 are two expressions that relate oil conductivity to permeability.
 The first equation relates the oil conductivity to the relative permeability of LNAPL, the intrinsic permeability of the porous media, and properties of water.
-The second equation relatives the oil conductivity to the relative LNAPL permeability, saturated hydraulic conductivity and properties of oil and water.
-These are important equations used by models for expressing LNAPL mobility.
+The second equation relatives the oil conductivity to the relative hydraulic conductivity and properties of oil and water.
+These are important equations used by models for predicting LNAPL mobility.